 Globally, pneumonia, diarrhoea and malaria remain among the leading causes of death among children under age 5 – accounting for almost a third of global under-five deaths.
 But these early child deaths are preventable or can be treated with simple, affordable interventions including immunisation, adequate nutrition, safe water and food and appropriate care by a trained health provider when needed.

-Access to healthcare still isn’t a reality for millions of people and children in developing countries.
-Every year, over 13 million children under the age of 5 years die from illnesses which could have been avoided or treated.
-Everyday thousands of women die needlessly in pregnancy and childbirth and people living with HIV who need treatment get the medicines they need.
+And everyday thousands of women die needlessly in pregnancy and childbirth and people living with HIV who need treatment don’t get the medicines they need.

-Poorer communities are most at risk of food shortage, lack of drinking water, and of a proper sanitation system and most likely to become ill.
+Poorer communities are most at risk of food shortage, lack of drinking water, and of a proper sanitation system.
+They are more likely to become ill.

-We work with communities to build facilities and strengthen health systems which focus on integrated services for children, adolescents and women of reproductive age – focusing on health; nutrition; early childhood development; HIV and AIDS; and water, sanitation and hygiene.
+We work with communities to build facilities and strengthen health systems that focus on integrated services for children, adolescents and women of reproductive age – focusing on health, nutrition, early childhood development, HIV and AIDS, and water, sanitation and hygiene.